What is the Economic Mobility Collaborative?

 A handful of friends, of varied political persuasions, came together in the fall of 2016 in Half Moon Bay CA, to do some brainstorming on what was working and what was not in CA, what needed more attention, and what (more) might be done.
 It started as a pretty broad discussion, but we were (and still are) all policy nerds, so had no problem diving into a wide range of topics.
 Most importantly however, we were drawn to the opportunity to share in a positive, constructive conversation, among a multi-partisan group of friends at a moment (the 2016 primary season) when much political talk, irrespective of political party, was not particularly sunny.

 We talked, we laughed, we cried.
 (Maybe no actual tears, but it was a full day and we covered a lot of ground.)
 The group wanted to keep talking, so we did.
-The next time we gathered, in L.A., the group took about two minutes to agree, unequivocally, that obstacles to economic opportunity and mobility in California faced by people in all regions of the state and often starting at (or before) birth, were indefensible, unacceptable, and getting worse.
-Everyone agreed: This was the issue (or more precisely, the set of issues) to address.
+The next time we gathered, in L.A., the discussion quickly revealed strong agreement that obstacles to economic opportunity and mobility in California faced by people in all regions of the state were probably the most significant hindrance to economic, social and civic progress statewide.

 Thanks very much,